Penalized Principal Component Analysis Using Smoothing: Experimental results

 \subsection{Results for the smoothed penalized eigenvectors}

 Similarly to Figure~\ref{fig:unsmooth_all}, Figure~\ref{fig:smooth_all} shows the results for the smoothed version of PEP of eq.~\eqref{eq:smoothed_pep} using the first two eigenvectors, colored by subpopulation (CEU, FIN, GBR, IBS, and TSI).
 As before, we evaluated smoothed PEP for $\lambda$ equal to 0, 1, 10, and 100.
-However, in contrast to Figure~\ref{fig:unsmooth_all}, we actually see nice stratification across all penalty values, again indicated by the relative discernibility of colored population clusters.
+However, in contrast to Figure~\ref{fig:unsmooth_all}, we see good stratification across all penalty values, again indicated by the relative discernibility of colored population clusters.
 While the clusters still become less discernable as $\lambda$ increases, for $\lambda=100$ we see a plot that is much more clearly clustered and conspicuous than the equivalent one in Figure~\ref{fig:unsmooth_all}.
-This plot is much less compressed and indistinguishable due to the Nesterov smoothing applied in eq.~\eqref{eq:smoothed_pep}.
+As before, the thresholding operation shrinks some of the entries in the first and second principal components to zero, leading to points which are located on the x-axis or y-axis.
+The amount of entries shrunk to zero seems to increase with $\lambda$, as expected.